-Also called alt-travel, it can be somewhat hard to define.
+Also called alt-travel, alternative travel can be somewhat hard to define.
 Often, it is a journey where the person becomes a bit more involved with the destination.